robinmonjo/sc-redis/README.md

 ##Hacking on sc-redis

-The Makefile contains lot's of info but basically, to get started:
+The Makefile contains a lot of info but basically, to get started:

 1. fork this repository and clone it
 2. `make vendor`
 3. `make redis-rootfs` (as it's not versionned)